Learn How to Reconcile Accounts for FREE!

 -

 The opening balances match.
-This is likely because a reconciliation was completed for the period prior, so the accounting records are up to date and accurate to 31 Dec 20VV.
+This is likely because a reconciliation was completed for the period prior, so the accounting records are up to date and accurate as of 31 Dec 20VV.

 -